arrg-mx/humanoid-vision/README.md

-# Perception and Vision for a Humanoid robot
+# Perception and Vision for a Humanoid Robot

 ## Contenido